Pojulu people: Marriage

-In recognition of the above steps, both families—aware of what is happening—begin to make necessary arrangements to have the two parties announce their intentions in the presence of the members family members, friends and wellwishers.
+When the man and his family are satisfied with the girl and her family, they will then send a message, declaring an intention to officially visit the girl's family to properly ask her hand in marriage.
+In recognition of the above steps, both families—aware of what is happening—begin to make necessary arrangements to have the two parties announce their intentions in the presence of the members family members, friends and well-wishers.
 This stage is considered the most binding for any meaningful marriage in the Pojulu culture.
 It is likened to taking an oath.
 Part of the bride wealth is normally settled, and once accepted the occasion is celebrated with drinks, food and dances lasting for days.